 For more ways to improve your travel photography, read up these travel photography tips from Matthew Williams-Ellis.

 Although my travel photography has definitely improved over the years, from only snapping phone pictures to getting a feel for my DSLR, I still see so much potential in my best European travel photo (bel0w).
 I was wandering the Spanish countryside early in the morning after a viewing sunrise at Trujillo castle and a cacophony of clucking led me to a natural outdoor chicken pen.

 I like the framing of this shot, the chickens are placed in-between the bars, but can still clearly be seen.
 And Trujillo castle is peaking out at the top of the pen.
 However; this photograph could very much benefit from the above travel photography tips.
 Had I shot in RAW, I would not have lost lots of the texture and detail of the chickens.
 This European travel picture could also benefit from a gradient filter at the top, to reduce the ghostly effect of the castle in the background.

 Moving forward, I am definitely looking forward to applying some of the skills I have learned.
 Which travel photography tip do you think will most benefit your photos?
 I’d love to hear in the comments.

 Don’t lose these travel photography tips – pin them!

-Disclaimer: Up&AtEm Travel was provided admission to the advanced photography class and produced this sponsored post in collaboration with Inntravel.
+Disclosure: Up&AtEm Travel was provided admission to the advanced photography class.
+This is a sponsored advertorial post for Inntravel.

 Please contact me for reviews, guest blogs, copywriting, social media advertisements and more.